Migrant caravan organizers: Justice Dept. is trying to 'criminalize' group - 41NBC News | WMGT-DT

 He noted that one of the 11 people charged by the Justice Department was from Mexico and said there were no Mexican citizens with the caravan other than young children who had recently been born after their parents fled Central America.

-Members of a caravan of migrants from Central America, pray near the San Ysidro checkpoint after the first fellow migrants entered U.S. territory to seek asylum on Monday, at improvised shelter in Tijuana, Mexico on April 30.Edgard Garrido / Reuters
+Members of a caravan of migrants from Central America pray Monday at an improvised shelter in Tijuana, Mexico, near the San Ysidro checkpoint after the first fellow migrants entered U.S. territory to seek asylum.Edgard Garrido / Reuters

-Late Tuesday morning six migrants were allowed into the United States at the San Ysidro port of entry to have their asylum claims processed, according to Elena Alderman, a member of the aid group.
-A U.S. Customs and Border Protection spokesperson said they did not have updated numbers to share as of early Tuesday afternoon.
+Late Tuesday morning, several migrants were allowed into the United States at the San Ysidro port of entry to have their asylum claims processed, according to Elena Alderman, a member of the aid group.

-“As sufficient space and resources become available, CBP officers will be able to take additional individuals into the port for processing,” the spokesperson said.

-An initial group of eight was allowed into the United States late Monday, according to a U.S. Customs and Border Protection spokesperson.
-Migrants cheered after the first group was allowed in and vowed to stay and wait their turn.
+An initial group of eight was allowed into the United States late Monday, and migrants cheered and vowed to stay and wait their turn.

 “We’re excited to hear about the eight who made it in last night, but either way, we will stay.
 We will fight for asylum.
 I want a better life for Oscar,” Wendi Garcia, who fled Honduras with her 2-year-old son, said Tuesday.

-Wendi Garcia and her son Oscar, migrants apart of the caravan waiting to seek asylum in the U.S., currently outside the San Ysidro port of entry.Annie Rose Ramos / NBC News
+Wendi Garcia and her son, Oscar, migrants in a caravan waiting to seek asylum in the U.S., outside the San Ysidro port of entry.Annie Rose Ramos / NBC News

 Garcia said she was fleeing violence from corrupt police in her home country.
 “Women I worked with at the factory disappeared at the hands of police,” she said.
 “They were killed.”

-She said the hardest part of her journey with Oscar was fearing for her son’s life as they braved the infamous freight train known as La Bestia, which means “The Beast,” to get part of the way through Mexico.
+She said the hardest part of her journey with Oscar was fearing for his as they braved the infamous freight train known as La Bestia, which means “The Beast,” to get part of the way through Mexico.

 Alexandra Mejia, a transgender woman fleeing persecution in El Salvador, said she can’t take staying and waiting at the camp much longer.